AndersDeath/diary2/000-current.md

 # 30 November - Thursday - Berlin - 436 day of immigration

 It was the last day in DR SMILE.
 It finally happened.
 I will miss these people.
 It was hard three years.
 Also they forgot to approve my last invoice and there will be another delay with payment.
 I was so surprised that they cannot do things in time.
 I suppose that they are in bad situation because of it.
+Maybe the new approach will help them but I don't know